 His district includes Park Hill, Stapleton, and a portion of East Colfax and Montbello.

 Chris earned “Rookie of the Year” honors in 2012 from Denver’s 5280 magazine, and during his time on City Council has proven his talent for bringing stakeholders together.
 As part of the redistricting process, he spearheaded a compromise that kept most neighborhoods intact.

-After his election in 2011, Chris founded Northeast Denver Leadership Week, a free, week-long leadership program for students in District 11.
+After his election in 2011, Chris founded Northeast Denver Leadership Week, a free, week-long leadership program for students in Northeast Denver.
 Chris believes it is vital for young people to see leaders in action.
 Northeast Denver Leadership Week gives students the chance to interact with those professionals who are driving change and finding success in our communities.

 As the son of a public school teacher, Chris gained an early appreciation for public service during his childhood in Kansas City, Missouri.